What is Etching?

 The plate needs first to be cleaned to be clear from marks and finger prints.
 With Whiting.

-The plate is covered with a waxy ground that is resistant to acid.
+The plate is then covered with a waxy ground that is resistant to acid.
 The nature of the ground affects the type of line, possibilities for tonal additions and inking.
 There are a number of distinct methods.

 - Hard ground